-Before Cassell could complete his college education, he served in the United States Army during World War I from 1917-1918.
+Before Cassell could complete his college education, he served in the United States Army during World War I from 1917 to 1918.
 Commissioned a second lieutenant in the heavy field artillery, he served as a training officer in France.
-After his brief stint in the military, he returned to Cornell University and completed his bachelor architectural degree in 1919.
+After his brief stint in the military, he returned to Cornell University and completed his bachelor’s degree in architecture in 1919.
 His first project included the design of five buildings at the Tuskegee Institute with fellow architect William A. Hazel.
-In 1920 he designed silk mills and other industrial plants in Bethlehem, Pennsylvania.
-Later that year Cassell joined the Architecture Department of Howard University as an assistant professor.
+In 1920, he designed silk mills and other industrial plants in Bethlehem, Pennsylvania.
+Later that year, Cassell joined the Architecture Department of Howard University as an assistant professor.

 Albert Cassell left Howard University in 1938 and pursued the development of an unsuccessful planned community for African Americans on the shore of the Chesapeake Bay.
 Committed to creating attractive and well designed public housing, he led the development of the Mayfair Mansions Project and the James Creek Alley Housing Development in Washington, D.C.
-He also designed civic buildings for the State of Maryland and the District of Columbia and participated in other projects at Washington National (now Reagan) Airport and the Pentagon.
-Albert Cassell died in Washington on November 30, 1969.
+He also designed civic buildings for the state of Maryland and the District of Columbia and participated in other projects at Washington National (now Reagan) Airport and the Pentagon.
+Albert Cassell, a member of Alpha Phi Alpha Fraternity, died in Washington on November 30, 1969.